 The University’s policy regarding confidentiality of files has long been congruent with the stipulations of the Family Educational Rights and Privacy Act of 1974.
-(See the policy, which is published under University Policies on the Registrar’s web site at www.rochester.edu/registrar)
+(See the policy, which is published under University Policies on the Registrar’s website at www.rochester.edu/registrar)

-The University files maintained in The College may be examined by those administrators who have responsibility for the administration of student programs and by those faculty members who have assignments which give them authorization to see such files.
+The University files maintained in the College may be examined by those administrators who have responsibility for the administration of student programs and by those faculty members who have assignments which give them authorization to see such files.
 Each adviser to an individual student would have access to that student’s file.
 Any faculty member or University officer will be permitted to consult the files when she/he is writing letters of recommendation for students or officially responding to legitimate inquiries concerning students.

-Juniors and seniors with majors in various departments will have their principal file in The College office, but a portion of that file will be maintained in each department.
-The department has the obligation to keep appropriate records on the progress of the students it supervises, and, upon the student’s graduation, to deposit appropriate materials in The College file.
-Nothing in this statement is intended to suggest that The College file would be removed to a department office during the student’s junior and senior years.
+Juniors and seniors with majors in various departments will have their principal file in the College office, but a portion of that file will be maintained in each department.
+The department has the obligation to keep appropriate records on the progress of the students it supervises, and, upon the student’s graduation, to deposit appropriate materials in the College file.
+Nothing in this statement is intended to suggest that the College file would be removed to a department office during the student’s junior and senior years.

 With certain limited exceptions as provided by law, information from College files will be released to employers, prospective employers, government officials, or any other person or agency outside the University only upon written request of the student involved to the person responsible for the files (Dean).